Frequently Asked Questions.

 The main cause of the spontaneous breakage of glass is something called Nickel Sulphide Inclusion.
 Put in simple terms these are impurities present in toughened glass originating from the manufacturing process.
 Over time these “contaminants” are placed under stress causing the glass to shatter.
 For a more in-depth explanation of spontaneous breakage please see here.

 To remedy this potential safety hazard Lustalux can provide a glazing containment system.
 There is a case study of such an issue here.

-Maximum permitted temperatures in the workplace depend on what activity is take place in a given place of work.
-For example manual work will require lower temperatures than an office.
-The HSE (Health and Safety Executive) web site provides some definitive guidance here.
+The maximum permitted temperatures in the workplace depend on what activity is taking place in a given place of work.
+For example, manual work will require lower temperatures than an office.
+The HSE (Health & Safety Executive) web site provides some definitive guide here.
 The Business Advisory Service advises ” Apply sun-control or other reflective films on south-facing windows to reduce solar heat gain”

-It is generally accepted that thermal comfort for most people in the UK lies roughly between 13°C (56°F) and 30°C (86°F), with acceptable temperatures for physical work activities erring towards the lower range, and for less physical activities towards the higher end.
+It is generally accepted that thermal comfort for most people in the UK lies roughly between 13°C (56°F) & 30°C (86°F), with acceptable temperatures for physical work activities erring towards the lower range, & for less physical activities towards the higher end.

 If you have overheating issues through your windows we can provide a solar control window film to deal with the problem with the minimum of impact on light levels.
-If however you also have a glare problem we will endeavor to strike the right balance between light loss and effectiveness.
-In most cases a small trade off in light loss is more than compensated for in improved comfort levels.
+If however you also have a glare problem we will endeavour to strike the right balance between light loss & effectiveness.
+In most cases, a small trade-off in light loss is more than compensated for in improved comfort levels.

 Generally speaking, to comply with DDA regulations manifestation in it’s most basic form consists of two rows of markings in a material contrasting with the background of any full-height pane of glass.
 One row should be at around 850mm & one row at around 1500mm from finished floor level.
 For a more detailed & in-depth explanation of the regulations please visit our manifestation page.